JasMoH/Category_theory/ch2.md

 # 3
 Memoizing an PRNG over it's seed will work as expected, as these are ultimately deterministic functions that walk through a chaotic sequence with (hopefully) nice statistical properties.

 A true RNG library that draws entropy from some external source will fail the same as in #2, as again we are not capturing all of the side effecting inputs to the RNG.
-Typically these won't take a seed as they are pure read functions, but they are sometimes padded out with cheaper PRNG seaded on the (hopefully) true RNG>
+Typically these won't take a seed as they are just readers from an entropy source, but they are sometimes padded out with "cheaper" PRNG seeded on the (hopefully) true RNG.

 # 4
 ## a